onefoursix/cm-api-flume-example/README.md

 - cluster_name
 - hdfs_service_name

+The Cloudera Manager login needs to have at least "Cluster Administrator" role to create the Service

 Execute the create-flume-service.py script passing it the name of the Flume Service you want to create.
 For example: